1. Why program?

 That, in a nut shell, is what this book is about.
 It has two goals: to teach you to think like a computer programmer, so that you can better understand what computers are and what they can and can not do, and to help you apply this understanding in creating web applications.

-Learning to think like a computer programmer is a good end in itself, since the processes used in computer programming combine some of the best features of mathematics, engineering, and natural science.
+Learning to think like a computer programmer is a good end in itself, since the processes used in computer programming combine some of the most important features of mathematics, engineering, and natural science.
 Like mathematicians, computer programmers use formal languages to denote ideas (specifically computations).
 Like engineers, they design things, assembling components into systems and evaluating tradeoffs among alternatives.
 Like scientists, they observe the behavior of complex systems, form hypotheses, and test predictions.

 The single most important skill for a computer programmer is problem solving.
 Problem solving means the ability to formulate problems, think creatively about solutions, and express a solution clearly and accurately.
 As it turns out, the process of learning to program is an excellent opportunity to practice problem-solving skills.

-On one level, you will be learning to program, a useful skill in itself.
+So on one level, you will be learning to program, a useful skill in itself.
 On another level, you will use programming as a means to an end - creating web applications, which can open the door to you to play an active part in building the tools of the information age.

 1.2.
 What is a program?